 District 1, the beating heart of Saigon

-The cultural heart that is a must stopover for all visitors, old Saigon seduces not only with its historical charm but also with its environment conducive to any activity, whether to visit, work, study or go shopping… Large enough and so many things to see, District 1 takes you to wander along with the busiest attraction spots, luxurious hotels and shopping centres, super chic restaurants...
+The cultural heart that is a must stopover for all visitors, old Saigon seduces not only with its historical charm but also with its environment conducive to any activity, whether to visit, work, study or go shopping… Large enough and with so many things to see, District 1 compels you to wander along the busiest attraction spots, luxurious hotels and shopping centres, super chic restaurants...
 It's not easy to meet visitors and expatriates from all over the pedestrian street Nguyen Hue and the banks of the Saigon River, but do you want to extend your evenings and meet new people?
 The city centre has no shortage of unusual corners to surprise you.
 Go to the "pho Tay" or the Western quarter to experience a hectic Saigon.
-In one of the three streets Bui Vien, Pham Ngu Lao and De Tham which ignite particularly at night, you are perfectly seated in a Saigon at night dedicated to extravagant outings.
+In one of the three streets Bui Vien, Pham Ngu Lao and De Tham which ignite particularly at night, where you will be perfectly seated in Saigon for a night dedicated to extravagant outings.

 Little Tokyo in Ho Chi Minh City

 Are you a follower of the gastronomy of the country in the Rising Sun?
 The famous Le Thanh Ton and Thai Van Lung streets are like Little Tokyo in the heart of Saigon and will satisfy you in one of their very calm and nice restaurants and cafes.

 District 2 Thao Dien, young cosmopolitan district